82-47/82-47/README.md

 - email: adriennechansl@gmail.com

 #### Active projects
-- teal - a Discord bot I'm using to experiment with what I can do
+- teal - a Discord bot I'm using to experiment with what I can do with discord.py
 - aradia - a Discord I'm planning to use to learn discord.js

 #### Projects I'm not actively working on right now